dynamid/dynamid.github.io/source/_posts/2012-11-21-jooflux-paper-in-cfse-2013.markdown

 CFSE is the top French national conference on operating system research.
-The program committee comprises big names in the field, the kind with proven research and industrial track records, so this is definitely a strong achievement for DynaMid.
+The program committee comprises big names in the field, the kind with proven research and industrial track records, so this is definitely a strong achievement for Dynamid.

 Our next-step is to take the thoroughly-detailed reviews that we obtained and target a top international conference.